collective/icalendar/CONTRIBUTING.rst

 ------------------------------------

 * Add a test which proves your fix and make it pass.
-* Describe your change in docs/changelog.rst
+* Describe your change in CHANGES.rst
 * Add yourself to the docs/credits.rst